Ask Question

 Innate immunity (non-specific immunity) - consists of the pre-existing and fast-acting defenses of the body, such as skin, mucous, cilia, cytokines, and other secretions.
 It may be that innate immunity also emits signals that activate adaptive immunity.

-Induction therapy typically consists of conventional doses of chemotherapy administered in an attempt to reduce the amount of cancer in a patient’s body prior to high-dose therapy to be followed by a stem cell transplant.
+induction therapy typically consists of conventional doses of chemotherapy administered in an attempt to reduce the amount of cancer in a patient’s body prior to high-dose therapy to be followed by a stem cell transplant.

 infection - a state in which microorganisms have taken residence and multiplied in body tissues.